enasequence/read_docs/tools_01.md

 * [Feature table specification](<http://www.insdc.org/documents/feature-table>)

-If you use the [Webin command line interface](general-guide/webin-cli.html) then the flat files will be automatically validated during the submission process.

-If you are submitting flat files through another Webin service then please first validate your flat files using the [ENA flat file validator](tools_02.html).
+The [Webin command line interface](general-guide/webin-cli.html) will validate your flat file automatically when you submit, or else can be used in 'validate' mode.

 ### How to create flat files